Charnel Houses of Europe: The Shoah: Contents

-Charnel Houses of Europe: The Shoah relates the facts of The Holocaust, and then in game terms, addresses the consequences of the flood of deaths on the Underworld.
+Charnel Houses of Europe: The Shoah relates the facts of The Holocaust and addresses the consequences in the setting of the flood of deaths on the Underworld.
 As Guide du Rôliste Galactique notes, "It is necessary to differentiate the supernatural influences of the Dark World from historical reality: the creatures did not cause the Shoah in this universe, they only profited from it."

 Publication history

-White Wolf Publishing released Wraith: The Oblivion in 1994 as a part of the World of Darkness series of role-playing games, and supported it with many supplements.
+White Wolf Publishing released Wraith: The Oblivion in 1994 as a part of the World of Darkness series of role-playing games and supported it with many supplements.
 One of these, 1997's Charnel Houses of Europe: The Shoah, was published by White Wolf's Black Dog imprint, which was used for adult-oriented material.
 As game historian Shannon Appelcline explained in his 2014 book Designers & Dragons: The '90s, White Wolf "used the Black Dog imprint to put out World of Darkness supplements that would otherwise have been considered too adult", and that "In many ways, these Black Dog books represented a return to form for White Wolf.
 They offered up new ways to present innovative material, just as Vampire had been cutting edge back when it appeared on the gaming scene in 1991.
 Some of that innovation was noticed.
 Charnel Houses of Europe: The Shoah — which adapted the Holocaust for Wraith — and the four-volume, award-winning Giovanni Chronicles (1995–1999) — which traced a family from the 1400s to the modern day — both earned attention and acclaim for White Wolf."

-Charnel Houses of Europe is a 126-page softcover book designed by Jonathan Blacke, Richard Dansky, and Robert Hatch, with Janet Berliner serving as consultant.
+Charnel Houses of Europe is a 126-page softcover book designed by Jonathan Blacke, Richard Dansky, and Robert Hatch with Janet Berliner serving as consultant.
 The book was illustrated by Larry MacDougall, George Pratt, and Andrew Ritchie, with cover art by Matthew Milberger and Larry Snelly.
 It was published in March–April 1997.